-Project leader, Southern Cross University Professor Peter Harrison, said the project aims to increase the scale of restoration using innovative techniques.
+According to Harrison, this project aims to increase the scale of restoration using some very innovative techniques.

 “We have been successful at restoring breeding populations on badly degraded reefs in the Philippines over the last seven years, and we are now applying new technologies to increase the scale and efficiency of the larval restoration process on the Great Barrier Reef,”

 This includes the mass inoculation of coral larvae with their algal partners (known as symbionts) in the wild to boost their one-in-a-million chance of survival before being settled on affected reef areas.

 “We have found that if we boost availability of the symbionts earlier in the process the larvae will take them up – we are simply fast-tracking capacity for corals to start acquiring energy from their symbionts.”